Renewable Procurement Gaps Pose Risk for California’s Climate Goals, But What Solution is Best

 CCAs are governed by “local elected officials on our governing boards, but we are subject to CPUC jurisdiction and required to submit plans under the IRP,” EBCE Senior Director of Public Policy and Deputy General Counsel Melissa Brandt told Utility Dive.
 “There was a two-to-three-year procurement lull during the transition from IOUs, but we are on track to meet state mandates.”

-CCAs “absolutely want to protect system reliability, but we also want to protect LSE’s right to self-procure,” she added.
+CCAs “absolutely want to protect system reliability (PDF), but we also want to protect LSE’s right to self-procure,” she added.

 Other stakeholders in the IRP process endorse LSEs’ right to procure independently, but are concerned about the gaps in procurement identified in ALJ Fitch’s proposed decision that were once filled by IOUs.